jEFFLEZ/qflush/docs/LICENSING.md

-QFlash Licensing (Gumroad)
+﻿qflush Licensing (Gumroad)

 Overview

 This project integrates with Gumroad for license sales and verification.
 You can sell monthly or yearly licenses and validate keys using Gumroad's license API.

 Recommended products on Gumroad:
-- QFlash Monthly - €5/month
+- qflush Monthly - €5/month
-- QFlash Yearly - €39/year
+- qflush Yearly - €39/year

 Steps to configure